usagi-coffee/tree-sitter-abl/README.md

 There is much more grammar that needs to be listed, implemented and added to the tests.
 Feel free to open issue/send pull request for the grammar that you need!

-Check out `test/corpus` directory to see the syntax tree output for specific grammar.
+Check out `test/corpus` directory to see the syntax tree output for specific grammar and examples.

 ## License